AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should respond to any command within 2 seconds under normal load conditions.
 5. Should provide clear and specific error messages for all invalid inputs, guiding users toward correct command format.
-6. Should prevent all duplicate entries as defined by the duplicate handling rules (same type, name, and phone number).
+6. Should prevent all duplicate entries as defined by the duplicate handling rules (same email **or** phone number).
 7. Should recover gracefully from data file corruption by creating a new data file without crashing.
 8. Should validate 100% of user inputs before any data modification to prevent invalid data entry.
 9. Should remain fully operational after any validation error or failed command without requiring restart.